 1. Rich Dad, Poor Dad: What The Rich Teach Their Kids About Money That The Poor and Middle Class Do Not!
 By Robert Kiyosaki

-The most popular self-help book is Rich Dad, Poor Dad: What the Rich Teach Their Kids About Money That the Poor and Middle Class Do Not!, by Robert Kiyosaki.
-Internet users searched for the book 72,000 times every month on Amazon and an incredible 410,000 times on Google.
+Internet users search for the book about 72,000 times a month on Amazon and an incredible 410,000 times on Google, making it one of the most popular self-help books ever.
 This total gives it a combined search volume of 482,000 searches per month – more than seven times the average for the books included in the study.

 Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones is the second most popular self-help book, with an estimated 462,000 searches per month.
 The #1 New York Times bestseller by James Clear has sold over four million copies, and users searched for it 719% more than the average self-help book analyzed in this study.

-In third place is The Secret by Rhonda Byrne.
 Since its release in 2006, this self-help book has remained popular since its release in 2006.
-Byrne’s bestseller has 385,000 searches every month across Amazon and Google.
+This bestseller has 385,000 searches every month across Amazon and Google.

 He continued, “As the world is better learning how to recognize poor mental health, many are searching for a way to improve their mindset and live a happier life, and self-help books remain a popular way to achieve this.”

 5. It Didn't Start With You How Inherited Family Trauma Shapes Who We Are and How to End The Cycle by Mark Wolynn